Skip to content

 You need to create a test user in Asgardeo by following the instructions in the Onboard a User guide to try out the login feature.

-Once the authentication is complete, you should be able to view the resources and invoke the tools exposed by the MCP server.
+3. Once the user authentication is complete, click the Connect button from the left side.
+Now you should be able to view and invoke the tools exposed by the MCP server.

 Important